Since/Depuis 1996

 What is the ratio of instructors to campers?

-Will campers be able to ride on their own at Bromont and with their friends?
+Will campers be able to go off to ride on their own at our locations with their friends?

 No. Campers are supervised at all times on the trails and in the water park if they are under 11yrs.